Nissan Juke Review 2025: Price, specs & boot space

 Looking for a used car for sale?
 We've got 100s of Nissan Approved Used Cars for Sale for you to choose from, including a wide range of Nissan Juke models for sale.
 If you're looking for the older version, you need our used Nissan Juke (2011-2019) review.

 If you want a stylish small SUV, the Nissan Juke is a pretty good choice.
 It’s an easier car to justify than before thanks to its improved interior, but its slightly mediocre engine line-up limits its appeal.
-Still, if you mainly drive around town or you’re not fussed about effortless performance, you could certainly do worse.
-You could buy the old model.
+Still, if you mainly drive around town or you’re not fussed about effortless performance, you could certainly do worse, and the Juke’s styling is still among the most distinctive in this class, without being as polarising as the old car.

 Comfort and design: Nissan Juke interior